Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Module 1/Microsoft Identity Solutions.md

 - Delegate access using **RBAC** and **PIM**.

 #### Group Types
+- Groups Can Contain Users or Devices
+- Group Membership can be:
+  - Assigned
+  - Dynamic (Required Entra Premium)
 | Group Type | Description | Use Case |
 |------------|-------------|----------|
 | **Security Group** | Assign access to apps and resources. | Conditional Access, app targeting (e.g., SharePoint, Teams) |